Sabra (company): Boycott campaigns

 Until 2010, the Strauss Group stated on their English-language website that the company donated food packages to the Golani Brigade of the Israel Defense Forces.
 Activists in the BDS movement called for boycotts of Sabra products over the donations.
 Student groups at DePaul University, Princeton University, and the University of Ottawa campaigned unsuccessfully to have their schools switch to alternate brands.
 In 2019, the Dickinson College Student Senate passed a resolution endorsing a ban on Sabra Hummus.

 Hummus recalls

 On April 8, 2015, Sabra recalled 30,000 cases of its classic hummus after a tub in Michigan tested positive for Listeria.
 Inspectors with the Michigan Department of Agriculture and Rural Development (MDARD) learned of the possible contamination by L. monocytogenes after routine inspections on March 30 at a Kroger in Port Huron, according to MDARD spokeswoman Jennifer Holton.

 On November 19, 2016, Sabra voluntarily recalled multiple hummus varieties across the U.S. after Listeria was discovered at one of its manufacturing plants, though the company stated the bacteria had not been found in any of its actual products.

 In March 2021, Sabra recalled about 2,100 cases of 10 oz.
 Classic Hummus, following a routine inspection by the FDA in the US, due to a possible salmonella contamination.
-The recall affected sixteen different states in the US.
+The recall affected 16 states in the U.S.